Union loses legal challenge to PM's decision to back Priti Patel

 However the court said it had not been "misinterpreted".

+It said that while Mr Johnson had decided Ms Patel had not breached the rules, he had not denied that her behaviour "could not be described as bullying".

-Despite losing its legal bid, the FDA said the judgement represented a "major victory".
+Despite losing its legal bid, the FDA said parts of the judgement represented a "major victory".

 It welcomed the court's ruling that decisions taken on the ministerial code - the rules that govern ministers' behaviour - could be challenged in court.